 If your case is successfully resolved by an administrative agency, it may not be necessary to hire an attorney or file a lawsuit.
 If your case is not resolved by the ICRC or EEOC, however, you may need to pursue your claim in court.
 A federal employment discrimination case cannot be filed in court without first going to the EEOC, as discussed above, and having the EEOC dismiss your claim.
 This process is called "exhaustion" of your administrative remedy.
 Similarly, before you can proceed with a lawsuit based on your state discrimination claim, you must file with the ICRC and allow a period of time for initial processing and investigation.
 The ICRC may issue a closure called an 'administrative closure' after which you can then find a lawyer and file a suit in court.
 (Please note that if the ICRC conducts an investigation and makes a finding of "no probably cause," - a finding that your case is without merit - you are not allowed to go to court under state law).

-The state antidiscrimination law does not allow for a trial by jury on claims brought under the civil rights act, although other claims can have a jury trial.
 However, because Iowa state law does not limit or cap the compensatory (emotional pain and suffering) damages recoverable for a discrimination claim, many Iowa attorneys choose to file employment discrimination cases in state court using federal and state law.
 Most cases may be filed in either state or federal court, but if you file a case in state court a defendant employer can request removal, to move the case to federal court, because it involves a federal statute, such as Title VII or the ADEA.
 Punitive damages (damages to punish the employer) are not allowed under state law, but may be awarded, subject to limits or caps, under federal law.

 The EEOC must first issue the document known as "Dismissal and Notice of Rights" or "Notice of Right to Sue," (Form 161) before you can file a case based upon your federal claim.
 A lawsuit based on your federal discrimination claim must be filed in federal or state court within 90 days of the date you receive the notice.
 (Be sure to mark down that date when you receive it.)